celebrating Decadence Chocolates of Winnipeg

 Decadence Chocolate also offers four flavours of made-onsite ice cream including a passion fruit flavour during the summer, with a smaller selection available year-round.
 You’ll find a great selection of seasonal chocolate specialties year-round at Decadence Chocolates to help you celebrate whatever or whoever you love.

 The chocolate scene in in Winnipeg is definitely expanding.
-In addition to Decadence Chocolates and Constance Popp Chocolatier offering up great artisanal chocolate, Aschenti Chocolate International has begun selling its bean-to-bar chocolate at various events and is another welcome addition to the local chocolate scene, with a shop soon to open.
-Stay tuned for a post about them in addition to Winnipeg’s original chocolate company, Mordens’ of Winnipeg, in the next few months.
+In addition to Decadence Chocolates and Constance Popp Chocolatier offering up great artisanal chocolate, Aschenti Chocolate International has a shop on Corydon and can be seen selling its bean-to-bar chocolate at various events throughout the province.
+Every Winnipegger knows our city’s original chocolate company, Mordens’ of Winnipeg, who celebrated 60 years of chocolate-making in 2019.
+As of 2018, there’s also the Melt Chocolate Company.
+It’s so wonderful to see such quality players expanding the Manitoba chocolate scene.